atd20/RK4-Model-Flight_Path_Rocket/README.md

 # RK4-Model-Flight_path
-Modelling a rocket flight path using Runge-Kutta and other numerical methods to solve the initial value problem
+Modelling a rocket flight path using Runge-Kutta and other numerical methods to solve an initial value problem